You could win £10 or £10k each month.

 Andy’s Analysis

-Personally I’d not keep your cash in Chip’s Prize Saving Account for any long periods.
-Yes you might win a prize, but there are so few of them your chances are slim -even if not many people enter.
+Personally I’d not keep cash in Chip’s Prize Saving Account for any long periods.
+Yes you might win some money, but despite a large increase in how many prizes there are, your chances are slim.
 And if you do win it’ll likely be just a tenner.

 I think it’s better to get the highest possible rate you can elsewhere – here’s my list of the top paying accounts.
+These will give guaranteed money paid on your savings every month.

 How to join Chip